Accessibility at the LSPU Hall

 The LPSU Hall and RCA Theatre Company (RCAT) are committed to excellence in serving all of our customers.
 We provide accessibility in the following ways –

 - Assistive Listening Systems Available Upon Request.
-Donated in part by Canadian Hard of Hearing Association Newfoundland & Labrador and Cultural Spaces through Canadian Heritage.
+Funded in part by the Canadian Hard of Hearing Association Newfoundland & Labrador and Cultural Spaces through Canadian Heritage.

 - Designated accessible viewing areas in the theatre.
 (See Seat Map)

 - A sensory friendly space available on the first floor while events take place upstairs.

 - The LSPU Hall is happy to accept an “Attendant Pass” for anyone accompanying a person with disabilities.
 Please make sure to reserve your tickets in advance to ensure seat availability for you and your attendant.

 - Visual Guides provided for RCAT Relaxed Performances.
 Here is a link to the Visual Guide for the LSPU Hall